Texans coach David Culley tasked with changing culture, but will he have Deshaun Watson?

 What does he bring to Houston?

-The Texans were serious about fixing the culture within the organization, and they believe Culley is that person.
+The Texans are serious about fixing the organization's culture and believe Culley is the person to do it.

-After doing a second interview with the Texans -- this time in person -- the team was impressed by Culley's energy and believes he has the NFL experience to deliver that cultural shift within the building, even if he hasn't been a coordinator before.
+After doing a second interview with the Texans -- this time in person -- the team was impressed by Culley's energy and believes he has the NFL experience to deliver that cultural shift within the building, even if he hasn't been a coordinator.

 "The thing I would emphasize about Coach Culley, more than anything, is what an amazing teacher and communicator he is," Ravens coach John Harbaugh said in 2019.
 "He's probably the best -- I would say he's the best straight-up teacher, communicator that I've seen coaching football one-on-one, not just because he coaches it so well, but because he's so relentless and he coaches the important things."